 - Cover and let rise somewhere warm (see note below) until it has doubled in size, about 8-10 hours.

 - Once the dough has doubled in volume, use your hands (or a dough scraper if you have one) to pull the dough out onto a floured surface.
 With floured hands, gently fold the dough into itself several times until a soft, flour-covered ball is formed.
-Seam side up, lift and place it into a flour dusted proofing bowl like this one.
+Seam side up, lift and place it into a flour dusted proofing bowl.
 Dust with flour, cover and refrigerate for a minimum of 1 hour or as long as 24 hours.
 You can even leave it for as long as 48 hours at this point if you’re not able to bake it right away.

 - When you’re ready to bake your bread, preheat oven to 450ºF (232ºC) with a Dutch oven or covered baking vessel inside the oven.